In this series, ‘Master Craftsmen‘, we meet the artisans putting a new twist on traditional crafts from around the world.

 “It was normal to see beautiful, bare-breasted older women then,” says 22-year-old Carina, who now splits her time between New York and Bali’s Sayan village.
 “I would watch them slowly parading to the river with washing or firewood on their heads and was blown away by their remarkable posture and elegance.”

 For centuries, Balinese women worked, cleaned and lived topless.
-The purity behind the phenomenon - which is believed to have ceased because of Dutch colonial control, followed by the arrival of Japanese troops during World War II and then globalized, 21st-Century culture - has inspired Hardy to create a jewelry line dedicated entirely to breasts.
+The purity behind the phenomenon - which is believed to have ceased because of Dutch colonial control, followed by the arrival of Japanese troops during World War II and then globalised, 21st-Century culture - has inspired Hardy to create a jewellery line dedicated entirely to breasts.

-Elppin - nipple spelt backwards - is a line of wearable brass and silver art that is made in Celuk, the silversmith capital of Bali, by a master jeweler and Carina.
+Elppin - nipple spelt backwards - is a line of wearable brass and silver art that is made in Celuk, the silversmith capital of Bali, by a master jeweller and Carina.

-It began with nipple brooches - fixed with a magnet and designed to be worn above the nipple, creating a bold breast armor - and has evolved to include a spinning nipple pendant, stud, drop and fierce shield-shaped earrings, and a necklace and bracelet.
-They’re all created with the same abstract nipple motif, and range from $75 to $375 USD, a proportion of which is donated to a free birthing clinic where Carina volunteered in as a teenager.
+It began with nipple brooches - fixed with a magnet and designed to be worn above the nipple, creating a bold breast armour - and has evolved to include a spinning nipple pendant, stud, drop and fierce shield-shaped earrings, and a necklace and bracelet.
+They’re all created with the same abstract nipple motif, and range from $75 to $375 (£58 to £292), a proportion of which is donated to a free birthing clinic where Carina volunteered in as a teenager.

 “Balinese women have always worked hard, and they were often having to work or make offerings while they were breastfeeding their babies.
 It’s much easier for your baby or toddler to find your nipple if you don’t have clothes in the way,” she says.
 “I grew up seeing my grandmother topless in our family compound around friends, family and strangers.
 It taught me that the breast is a symbol of life, not lust.”